Last updated on December 7th, 2023 at 08:26 pm

 2 / Changes in Technology

 On the plus side, advances in technology over the decades have brought us more energy-efficient appliances, which, again, translate to lower running costs.
 Newer washing machines and dishwashers, for instance, use less water to do the same amount of work.
+Modern, energy saving refrigerator models can save a good chunk of money on your electric bill.

 Meanwhile, electronic components have reduced the weight and increased the efficiency of appliances.
 But the electronic parts have also made it harder to “fix” an appliance.
 If an electronic component is damaged or broken, consumers are usually advised to buy an entirely new appliance.